Seattle-King County Medical Respite

 Edward Thomas House at Jefferson Terrace

-The Respite Program is a collaborative project between Health Care for the Homeless Network (HCHN) and Harborview Medical Center's Pioneer Square Clinic.
+The Respite Program is a collaborative project between Health Care for the Homeless Network (HCHN) and Harborview Medical Center with the financial support of several local hospitals and managed care organizations.
 The program facility is located on the 7th floor of Jefferson Terrace, 800 Jefferson St, on First Hill in Seattle.
 Jefferson Terrace is a residential high rise owned by the Seattle Housing Authority.

 - Homeless* (see definition below)

-- Acute medical problem requiring short-term respite care
+- Acute medical problem requiring daily nursing care

-- Referred from a health care facility/provider in King County
+- Referred from a health care facility/provider/shelter in King County

 - Medically and behaviorally stable (not a risk to self or others, appropriate for group setting)